skai2/EDAutopilot/README.md

 ## Usage:
 The program will create an icon on the taskbar.

+Setup a route in the galaxy map as you would normally, then:

 Press **Home** key to start autopilot.

 Press **End** key to abort autopilot.